 Religion and Pop Culture (Prof. Corrina Laughlin, Communication Studies)

 By the end of the course students will have familiarity with common religious discourses embedded in American popular culture and civic life and they will be able to recognize stereotyped, tokenized, and biased media portrayals of religion and religious people.
-Students will also demonstrate media arts practice by designing and executing a media project of their choosing and will be prepared for this with in-class workshops and peer-review sessions.
+Students will also demonstrate media arts practice by designing and executing a podcast project and will be prepared for this with in-class workshops and peer-review sessions.

 Meet the Professor: